 The Dominican Republic labour law does not require a written contract of employment for permanent employees.
 However, it is best practice for a written contract to be provided.
 Any written contract must be provided in Spanish.
 Fixed term or temporary contracts must be provided in writing and include the length of the contract.

-Expectant mothers are entitled to 12 weeks maternity leave, this is usually taken 6 weeks before the expected due date and 6 weeks after.
+Expectant mothers are entitled to 12 weeks’ maternity leave which is usually taken six weeks before the expected due date and six weeks after.
 The cost is split between the employer and social security.
-Fathers are entitled to 2 days paternity leave to be taken after the birth.
+Fathers are entitled to two days’ paternity leave, to be taken after the birth.

 SICKNESS LEAVE IN DOMINICAN REPUBLIC

 There is no statutory law on sick leave in the Dominican Republic.
 It is at the employer's discretion whether they choose to pay sick leave to employees.

 Social Security in the Dominican Republic is a pay as you go system that covers employees within the private sector.
 Both the employer and employee contribute, this includes to the state pension fund (AFP) and public health insurance fund (SFS).